JMNJIT/jm2353-IT265-002/docs/studio-brainstorm.md

 *Consider your course's emphasis on depth, mechanics, and balance in card and board games.*

 - Puzzle games, narrative-driven stories, slow paced
+- Depth to the game, stones to be unturned and rewards for exploration
 - Fantasy, Sci-fi, Tech / Cyberpunk

 ---